 April at The Cultural Gutter is the month we take a break from our usual beat (mine is science fiction) and write about something else.
-So I wrote about The Search for Weng Weng and how passion for film (or any creative art) can lead to real-life fun and adventure.
+So I wrote about The Search for Weng Weng and how passion for film (or … Continue reading Cultural Gutter: Keep Searching

 The enormous popularity of pocket-sized Filipino action star Weng Weng — in the wake of his successful debut as Agent 00 in For Y’ur Height Only — was destined to be short-lived.
 And apparently no one was more aware of that than the people guiding his career.
 As a result, the dawning years of the 1980s saw the P.I.’s theater screens deluged with a mini-flood bearing the Weng Weng brand.
 The sequel to Height, The Impossible Kid, followed hot on the heels of it’s predecessor, seeing release in 1982, while Weng Weng’s first headlining foray into the Western genre, D’Wild Wild Weng, hit screens that same year.

 My guess is that if you don’t know who Weng Weng is by now, you’re probably not the kind of person who’s going to care who Weng Weng is anyway.
 And if that’s the case, you obviously came upon this site by mistake.
 Then again, I may be wrong about that.
 After all, those who keep abreast of internet memes and those with a taste for obscure cult movies are not necessarily one and the same — just as, conversely, it’s a rare type who will go from chuckling at the exploits of Weng Weng or Little Superstar in a two minute YouTube clip to actually seeking out and watching one of their movies in its entirety.
 (I am one of those two kinds of people.
 Can you guess which one?)